-The financial crash in 2007/8 which was started by the sub prime property market, has placed home owning under the microscope.
+The financial crash of 2007/8 which was started by the sub prime property market, has placed home owning under the microscope.
+Lenders and some buyers played roulette with people’s lives and much has changed since then.
+Borrowing is more regulated and buyers want to get it right rather than dive into the unknown.

 - Transport links